cburdine/cburdine.github.io/_posts/2022-06-27-quantum-mech-intro.md

 $$\boxed{\dfrac{\partial}{\partial t}\psi(x,t) =\frac{-i}{\hbar}\hat{\mathbf{H}}\psi(x,t)}$$

-Remarkably, it can be shown that this equation holds even if the system's energy is not measured to be some constant value $E$ at $t = 0$, however, we will discuss some of these more nuanced insights in a future post.
+Remarkably, it can be shown that this equation always holds, even if the system's energy is not measured to be some constant value $E$ at $t = 0$.
+However, we will discuss some of these more nuanced insights in a future post.

 ## Conclusion
 In this post, we gave a basic introduction to the Schrodinger equation.
 We derived it by exploring the physics of waves that are harmonic in time and space.
-Although it can be derived by studying these harmonic waves, the Schrodinger equation is remarkably flexible, and can describe the dynamics of physical systems that are not harmonic in space.
+Although it can be derived by studying these harmonic waves, the Schrodinger equation is remarkably flexible and can describe the dynamics of most quantum-mechanical systems.
 To find the shapes of these wave functions in space, we introduced the Hamiltonian operator $\hat{\mathbf{H}}$, and observed that waves $\psi(x,t)$ with a measured energy $E$ must satisfy the equation $E\psi(x,t) = \hat{\mathbf{H}}\psi(x,t)$.
 Finally, we used the Hamiltonian operator to derive the more general form of the Schrodinger equation, which is independent of a wave's measured energy $E$.

-In the next post, we will discuss the important concept of _linearity_ in quantum mechanics and learn about Dirac's notation for quantum mechanics.
+In the next post, we will discuss wave functions in greater detail.
+We will also discuss the important concept of _linearity_ in quantum mechanics and develop some additional intuition regarding linear operators.